 6. The Devil Wears Prada (2006)

-There have been some memorably horrible bosses portrayed on the big screen, but Meryl Streep’s Miranda Priestly – loosely based on the real-life Vogue editor Anna Wintour – is right up there.
+There have been some memorably horrible bosses portrayed on the big screen, but Meryl Streep’s Miranda Priestly – loosely based on the real-life Vogue editor Anna Wintour – is surely at the top of the pile.
 Cutting, vindictive and acid-tongued, she is the embodiment of every tyrannical manager you’ve ever complained about to colleagues when you’re three drinks deep at the Friday get-together.

-Aside from riffing on the perils of bad bosses, it also touches on our professional ambitions and asks us what we are prepared to do to just to impress our superiors, let alone achieve our goals.
+Aside from riffing on the perils of bad bosses, The Devil Wears Prada also touches on our professional ambitions and asks us what we are prepared to do in order to impress our superiors, let alone achieve our goals.
 This is essential viewing for anyone who’s ever been faced with the moral dilemmas that office politics can entail and, certainly, for anyone who’s ever been made to feel tiny by their boss.

-Definitive scene: ‘Is there some reason that my coffee isn’t here?
-Has she died or something?’
-Streep’s Priestly strikes a chord of fear into the heart of every intern that’s ever been responsible for the office coffee run.
+Definitive scene: "Is there some reason that my coffee isn’t here?
+Has she died or something?"
+Priestly strikes a chord of fear into the heart of every intern that’s ever been responsible for the office coffee run.

 See also: The Devil’s Advocate, Horrible Bosses

-Based on the true story of investment broker Chris Gardner (as portrayed by an Oscar-nominated Will Smith), The Pursuit of Happyness (deliberately misspelt) is essentially a tale of determination, ingenuity and pure dedication to succeed.
-In the film, Gardner’s motivation is to provide a better life for his young son, but his story and his methods can serve as inspiration to anyone who has their eyes set on a particular career goal.
+Based on the true story of investment broker Chris Gardner (portrayed here by the Oscar-nominated Will Smith), The Pursuit of Happyness (deliberately misspelt) is essentially a tale of determination, ingenuity and pure dedication to succeed.
+In the film, Gardner’s motivation is simply to provide a better life for his young son, but his story and his methods can serve as inspiration to anyone who has their eyes set on a particular career goal.

-There’s a few practical tips, too; as a gifted salesman by trade, there are plenty of interesting closing techniques on show, while Gardner’s initial interview with the brokerage firm offers some insights into the benefits of being honest and, more importantly, being yourself.
+There’s a few practical tips, too; as a gifted salesman by trade, there are plenty of interesting closing techniques on show, while the scene depicting Gardner’s initial interview with a brokerage firm offers some insights into the benefits of being honest and, more importantly, being yourself.